 His research is concerned with the management of innovation and innovation diffusion within established corporations, with a specific focus on the strategic role of headquarters in the contemporary diversified firm.
 He has published in top-ranked journals such as Journal of International Business Studies, Research Policy, Long Range Planning and Journal of World Business.

-Dr. Kappen serves as a member of the editorial review board at the Journal of International Business Studies and is a member of the European International Business Association, the Academy of International Business, the Academy of Management and the Strategic Management Society.
+Dr. Kappen serves as a member of the editorial review board at the Journal of International Business Studies and the Global Strategy Journal and is a member of the European International Business Association, the Academy of International Business, the Academy of Management and the Strategic Management Society.

 Managing the growing firm

 Supervision of students at the PhD and Master levels.

 Headquarters role in the firm